serenity-rs/songbird/README.md

 Songbird's gateway functionality requires you to specify the `GUILD_VOICE_STATES` intent.

 ## Examples
-Full examples showing various types of functionality and integrations can be found as part of [serenity's examples], and in [this crate's examples directory].
+Full examples showing various types of functionality and integrations can be found in [this crate's examples directory].

 ## Attribution